chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 Can we reconcile this gap between the "best" and "worst" cases of memorization capacity?
 In a very recent result, Vardi et al.[^vardi] have been able to show that the $\sqrt{N}$ dependence is in fact tight (up to log factors).
 Under the assumption that the data is bounded norm and well-separated, then a width-12, depth-$\tilde{O}(\sqrt{N})$ network with $\tilde{O}(\sqrt{N})$ parameters can memorize any dataset.
 This result improves upon a previous result[^yun2] that had initially achieved a sub-linear upper bound of $O(N^{\frac{2}{3}})$ parameters.

 The proof of this result is somewhat combinatorial in nature.
 We see (again!) the bit-extractor gadget network being used here.
-There is another catch: the *bit complexity* of each weight network in the network is very large (it scales as $\sqrt{N}$), so the price to pay for a very small number of weights is that we end up stuffing many more bits in each weight.
+There is another catch: the *bit complexity* of the network is very large (it scales as $\sqrt{N}$), so the price to pay for a very small number of weights is that we end up stuffing many more bits in each weight.

 ## Proof of 3-layer memorization capacity
 {:.label}